K-V-Varun/C-Basics/README.md

 4) Example for Pointers using C
 5) Calculation of Average using Arrays concept in C
 6) volume of cube using C
+7) Calculator using C ( 1 and 2 number operations)